 Right now, you need guidance.
-You feel trapped and unsure on your next move.
+You feel trapped and unsure about your next move.
 I completely get it.
 You and the rest of the country feel the same way.

-We are going to discuss money management tips to help you get through the crisis and specifically, not make the situation worse than it needs to be.
+We are going to discuss a solution for the financial crisis and specifically, not make the situation worse than it needs to be.

 1. Don’t Make Rash Decisions

 As we stated earlier, the flight and fight response is already in critical overload.
 As much as you are trying to compartmentalize it, there is still an underlying unknown factor.

 Don’t make any quick decisions as a result.
 Sleep on your decisions for at least 24 hours.

 This is a personal finance tip that can help you save thousands of dollars over your lifetime – not just in this time of crisis.